-Another option is to drop off your yard and garden waste at nearest compost site near you.
-Contact your garbage hauler, city, or county (see links at right) for drop-off site locations, items accepted and any fees involved.
+Another option is to deliver your yard and garden waste to the nearest compost site.
+Contact your hauler, city or county for drop-off site locations, items accepted and any fees involved.
 Many of these sites are only open seasonally.

-Effective January 1, 2010, residents in the Twin Cities area who bag their yard and organic waste are required to put their waste out for pickup in compostable bags--either paper bags or compostable plastic bags.
-This law applies to residents in Anoka, Carver, Hennepin, Ramsey, Scott, and Washington counties.
-Learn more about the compostable bag requirements here.
+Residents in the Twin Cities area who bag their yard and organic waste are required to put their waste out for pick-up in compostable bags, which includes paper bags or certified-compostable plastic bags.
+Learn more about the compostable bag requirements.

 Wed.
 12 PM – 7 PM Thur.
 12 PM – 6 PM Fri.
 10 AM – 4 PM Sat.
 8 AM – 12 PM